genomicsclass/book/pages/annoCheat.md

 wherever brackets are used, you must substitute an appropriate token.
 You can survey all annotation packages at [the annotation page](http://bioconductor.org/packages/release/BiocViews.html#___AnnotationData).

+Packages Homo.sapiens, Mus.musculus and Rattus.norvegicus are specialized
+integrative annotation resources with an evolving interface.
+We have illustrated their use in lectures and labs.

+### Systems biology oriented annotation

+Packages GO.db, KEGG.db, KEGGREST, and reactome.db are primarily
+intended as organism-independent resources organizing genes into groups.
+However, there are organism-specific mappings between gene-oriented annotation and these resources, that involve specific abbreviations and symbol conventions.
+These are described when these packages are used.

 ## Names for organisms and their abbreviations